 On your first trip to Costa Rica you will probably be besieged by con- artists anxious to help you make an investment.
 Be wary of blue ribbon business deals that seem too good to be true, or any other get-rich-quick schemes i.e. non-existent land, fantastic sounding real estate projects, phony high-interest bank investments or property not belonging to the person selling it.
 If potential profit sounds too good to be true, it probably is.

-We suggest that if you happen to come into contact with any foreigner who calls himself an “expert,” no matter how convincing he may be, do all of the following:
+We suggest that if you happen to come into contact with any foreigner who calls himself an “expert,” no matter how convincing he may be, do your homework before signing any contract.

 - Ask for references from other foreign residents who have used the expert’s services.
 Don’t rely on the testimonials that appear on a person’s website.
 They may be slanted.
 If your expert will not give you any references, you will know immediately you are being duped or sold shoddy second-rate services.
 Also, try to contact the person’s last employer before they moved to Costa Rica.
 Again, if they will not give you the contact information, you can bet the person is hiding something.
 If a person who is not of retirement age and claims to have been highly successful in his or her former country, they may be trying to cover up something about their background.